yext/answers-search-ui/README.md

 {
   options: [
     {
       // Required, the value of the radius to apply (in meters).
-If this value is 0, no explicit locationRadius parameter will be applied to the request.
+If this value is 0, the SDK will not add explicit radius filtering to the request.
       value: 8046.72,
       // Optional, the label to show next to the filter option.
       label: '5 miles',